 \subsection{Correspondence in Ephemerides}

 Following the proposition made in Negri and Prado~\cite{negri2022nbody}, a correspondence between the ephemerides fixed system and the synodic frame can be obtained from:

-where $\vec{\rho}_N = ^\text{T}$ represents the position of the infinitesimal mass body in the synodic frame, $\vec{s}_{1N}$ is the position in the fixed ephemerides system, here assumed as centered in the sun, and $\dot{\vec{s}}_{1N}$ the velocity.
+where $\vec{\rho}_N = ^\text{T}$ represents the position of the infinitesimal mass body in the synodic frame, $\vec{s}_{1N}$ is the position in the fixed inertial frame where the ephemerides are taken, here assumed as centered in the sun, and $\dot{\vec{s}}_{1N}$ the velocity.

 The matrix $S$ is:

 in which the superscript $\text{T}$ represents the transpose, while $\hat{h}_2$ and $\text{proj}_{\mathcal{O}_2} \vec{s}_{12}$ obey: